fmichea/lpbm/README.markdown

 Lightweight Personal Blog Maker
 ===============================

-This project aims to provide an easy way to generate static blog and personnal website using python scripts.
+This project aims to provide an easy way to generate static blog and personal website using python scripts.
 Every page of the site is written using markdown, to help formatting easily text.

-This project is still under heavy developpement, and a lot of things aren't fixed yet (meaning config file can change rapidly and often, for example).
+This project is still under heavy development, and a lot of things aren't fixed yet (meaning configuration file can change rapidly and often, for example).
 Don't use it right now if you are not willing to spend some time fix things between big updates.

 This file only contains the minimum you need to know to install LPBM.
 A more detailed documentation is provided in `doc/` directory, as a sphinx